DimaDBRK/NilosETH/README.md

 * DELETE /user/:id -

 Account
+* GET /account - list of all accounts.
-* GET /api/menu/items/all
+* GET /account/:id - account  info by its ID.
-* POST /api/menu/items/create
-* PUT /api/menu/items/update/{ID}
-* DELETE /api/menu/items/delete/{ID}
-* POST /api/menu/items/update_picture/{ID}
-* DELETE /api/menu/items/delete_picture/{ID}
+* POST /account - creates a new account.
+The request JSON body containing the necessary user data - ID.

 Payment
-* GET /payment - list of all payment records
+* GET /payment - list of all payment records.
+Added from and to (id + public account) in result.
 * GET /payment/:id - single payment record by ID.
+Added from and to (id + public account) in result.
 * POST /payment - Creates a new payment record.
 The request body structure defined in CreatePaymentDto.
   Additionally - Implement logging for errors.
 Added endpoints for test & demo: